Master Gardener Volunteer Program

 Program Overview

 The Extension Master Gardener program is a volunteer program in which K-State Research & Extension "trades" classroom horticulture training for volunteer service.
-Master Gardeners take part in rewarding volunteer experiences to share current, research-based horticulture information with local neighbors and community members.
+Master Gardeners take part in rewarding volunteer experiences to share current, research-based horticulture information with local neighbors and community members across Sedgwick County.
+Volunteer service activities vary widely, but all strive to provide horticulture education to all members of the community.
 Extension Master Gardeners never stop learning, but continue to grow in their knowledge of garden related topics.
 Being an Extension Master Gardener volunteer is a fun, interesting, and gratifying experience.

 Volunteer Requirements